techiediaries/techiediaries/_posts/2020/angular-9/router/2020-10-27-routing-angular-router.md

 ---
 layout: post
-title: "Routing with Angular 10 Router: Full-Guide & App by Example"
+title: "Routing with Angular 11 Router: Full-Tutorial & App by Example"
 image: "images/content/angular.png"
 excerpt: "In this tutorial part, we’ll learn about Angular Router by example and will teach you everything you need to start using Angular routing to build Single Page Applications"
-date: 2020-10-27
+date: 2020-10-31
 tags : [ angular , angular-10 ]
 author: ahmed
 ---

 ![Angular Router](https://www.techiediaries.com/images/angular-router.png)

-In this tutorial, we’ll learn about the Angular Router by building an Angular 10 example and will teach you everything you need to start using routing to build Single Page Applications with navigation, guards, resolvers, and animations.
+In this tutorial, we’ll learn about the Angular Router by building an Angular 11 example and will teach you everything you need to start using routing to build Single Page Applications with navigation, guards, resolvers, and animations.

 We'll learn how to use multiple outlets, redirect users from the empty path, use wild-card paths to implement 404 error pages and lazy load modules using the `loadChildren()` method.

-> **Note**: This tutorial works with all Angular 6,7,8,9 and the new Angular 10 version.
+> **Note**: This tutorial works with all Angular 6, 7, 8, 9, 10 and the new Angular 11 version.

-## Learn Navigation and Routing Using the Angular 10 Router With Example
+## Learn Navigation and Routing Using the Angular 11 Router With Example

 You'll learn about: